-The Hannigans decided to construct a home from rammed earth (made with natural raw materials like soil, sand, clay, chalk) and tires after watching The Garbage Warrior.
+The Hannigans decided to construct a home from rammed earth (made with natural raw materials like soil, sand, clay, lime and stone) and tires after watching The Garbage Warrior.
 The 2007 documentary describes self-sufficient, sustainable housing made from earth and other natural and recycled materials.